mdlincoln/mdlincoln.github.io/_posts/2013-06-08-thatcamp-prime-2013-day-2.markdown

 - A great point was made that, much as good scholars practice and publish for posterity, so must they code (and comment!) so that their work can be understood and expanded upon later.
 This was yet another example I've run into during this conference of the practical parallels between "traditional" humanities and the practice of coding.

-- A last great insight for me was the [uncomfortable imperative of sharing our code-in-progress](https://twitter.com/matthewdlincoln/status/343377156161798144) (a counter-_example to the humanities-coding similarity argument.)
+- A last great insight for me was the [uncomfortable imperative of sharing our code-in-progress](https://twitter.com/matthewdlincoln/status/343377156161798144) (a counter-example to the humanities-coding similarity argument.)

 - Also, I need to check out the data-cleaning tools available at [OpenRefine](http://openrefine.org/).